stassop/ReactNativeTodo/README.md

 You'll find the rest of tests in the Git repo.

-Some good tips for writing better integration tests:
+Some tips for writing better integration tests:
   * Don't test minor details, test the whole picture
   * Make sure the DOM is updated before running checks
   * Good code is testable code.
 If it isn't easy to test, consider changing your code